Q.1: What is the “Self-service Library Station” project?

-- Keeping more than 300 library material items in stock for borrowing by library card holders;
+- Store more than 300 items of library materials for library card holders to borrow;

-- Payment of library fees and charges such as reservation fees and overdue fines with Octopus cards, with instant updating of payment records.
+- Pay library fees and charges such as reservation fees and overdue fines with Octopus cards, and the payment records will be updated immediately.

 Q.3: Where are the three Self-service Library Stations located?

-A.3: The three Self-service Library Stations are located at the sitting-out area of the Island East Sports Centre in the Eastern District, the Hong Kong Cultural Centre in the Yau Tsim Mong District, and an outdoor area near Tai Wai MTR Station in the Sha Tin District respectively.
+A.3: The three Self-service Library Stations are located at the sitting-out area of the Island East Sports Centre in the Eastern District, the Hong Kong Cultural Centre in the Yau Tsim Mong District, and Tsuen Nam Road, Tai Wai in the Sha Tin District respectively.

 Q.4: Why are there only three Self-service Library Stations?

-A.4: The Self-service Library Stations are operating on a trial basis at this stage.
-Three trial points were selected to collect data for analysis of public demand for the service and evaluation of the cost-effectiveness.
+A.4: The Self-service Library Stations are currently operating only on a trial basis to collect data for analysis of public demand for the service and evaluation of the cost-effectiveness.

-Q.5: Are services provided by Self-service Library Stations available to memebrs of the public who do not have a library card?
+Q.5: Are services provided by Self-service Library Stations available to readers who do not have a library card?

-A.5: To borrow library materials, including those of the Self-service Library Stations, a library card issued by the HKPL is required.
-Members of the public who wish to apply for a library card may submit a completed application form at any branch of the HKPL with supporting documents.
-They may also apply for the use of their smart ID cards for library services.
-For details of the application for a library card and the use of smart ID cards for library services, please visit the HKPL website at www.hkpl.gov.hk.
+A.5: To borrow library materials, including those of the Self-service Library Stations, a valid library card issued by the HKPL is required.
+Readers who wish to apply for a library card may submit a completed application form at any branch of the HKPL with supporting documents.
+They may also apply for the use of their identity cards for library services.
+For details of the application for a library card and the use of identity cards for library services, please visit the HKPL website at www.hkpl.gov.hk.

-Q.7: Why are patrons not allowed to reserve library materials of Self-service Library Stations or make requests for library materials that are not on display at the stations?
+Q.7: Why are readers not allowed to reserve library materials of Self-service Library Stations or make requests for library materials that are not on display at the stations?

 Q.8: What is a “station catalogue”?
 How is it different from the current library catalogue?